-Sunoco has screened its operations, is shedding nonperforming ones, and buffing the others in hopes that the sun will shine on future profits.
-It has 5,400 miles of oil and 2,200 miles of refined products pipelines and more than 40 product terminals.
-More than half of its crude oil is sourced from West Africa.
-It markets its Sunoco gasoline through more than 4,920 retail outlets (including Ultra Service Centers and APlus convenience stores) in 23 states.
+Sunoco has screened its operations, shed nonperforming ones, and buffed the others in hopes that the sun will shine on future profits.
+It has 5,400 miles of oil and 2,500 miles of refined products pipelines and 40 product terminals.
+It markets its Sunoco gasoline through more than 4,900 retail outlets (including Ultra Service Centers and APlus convenience stores) in 23 states.
 Sunoco produces lubricants and mines coal for coke processing.
 It also operates two refineries, with a total processing capacity of 505,000 barrels of crude oil a day, although it is exiting this business.
 In 2012 the company was acquired by Energy Transfer Partners.

 Some of Sunoco's pipeline, terminal, and storage assets are held through publicly traded Sunoco Logistics Partners, which is 32% controlled by Sunoco unit Sunoco Partners.

 Stationed in Pennsylvania, Sunoco has outlets primarily in Connecticut, Florida, Maryland, Massachusetts, Michigan, New Jersey, New York, Ohio, Pennsylvania, and Virginia.